-Ninety years ago today, suffragists won the right for women to vote in the United States.
+Ninety years ago today, suffragists won the right for many – but not all – women to vote in the United States.

 This is going to be a very short “The Best…” list because I’ve already collected many related resources for a lesson on my United States History class blog.
 Since it’s late, and I’m tired, I will pointing people to that link instead of redoing it all here.
 But I’ll also include a couple of new resources.